codurance/site/_posts/2016-12-18-how-to-use-npm-link.md

 #### 'npm link' in a nutshell

-The [npm documentation](https://docs.npmjs.com/cli/link) defines **npm link** as a *'means to symlink a package folder'* Put simply, it's a means to connect your parent application to a module you have locally on you machine.
+The [npm documentation](https://docs.npmjs.com/cli/link) defines **npm link** as a *'means to symlink a package folder'*.
+Put simply, it's a means to connect your parent application to a module you have locally on your machine.
 When you run the application, any changes you make to the dependency will be reflected in the application.

 #### How to 'npm link'